mozilla/glean/docs/user/adding-glean-to-your-project.md

 The Glean SDK installs an [`atexit` handler](https://docs.python.org/3/library/atexit.html) so that its worker thread can cleanly finish when your application exits.
 This handler will wait up to 30 seconds for any pending work to complete.

-In addition, by default, ping uploading is performed in a separate child process.
+By default, ping uploading is performed in a separate child process.
 This process will continue to upload any pending pings even after the main process shuts down.
 This is important for commandline tools where you want to return control to the shell as soon as possible and not be delayed by network connectivity.

 #### Cases where subprocesses aren't possible